Solar PV and wind are on track to replace all coal, oil and gas within two decades

 PV and wind are growing at such a rate that the overall installed generation capacity of PV and wind has reached half that of coal, and will pass coal in the mid-2020s, judging by their respective trends.

 In Australia, PV and wind comprise most new generation capacity.
 About 4.5 gigawatts of PV and wind is expected to be installed in 2018 compared with peak demand of 35GW in the National Electricity Market.
-At this rate, Australia would reach 70% by 2030.
+At this rate, Australia would reach 70% renewable electricity by 2030.

 ogether, PV and wind currently produce about 7% of the world's electricity.
 Worldwide over the past five years, PV capacity has grown by 28% per year, and wind by 13% per year.
 Remarkably, because of the slow or nonexistent growth rates of coal and gas, current trends put the world on track to reach 100% renewable electricity by 2032.